Navigating the Rapidly Changing Landscape of Florida Business Insurance

 1. Escalating Property Insurance Costs & Reinsurance Challenges

-Property insurance rates continue to surge due to the cost of reinsurance.
-Many commercial property policies are renewing with double-digit increases, and insurers are requiring more extensive mitigation efforts, such as updated roofing, reinforced structures, and advanced security measures, to qualify for coverage.
+Property insurance rates have trended upward for many accounts, influenced by reinsurance costs.
+Many commercial property policies are renewing with elevated increases, and insurers are requiring more extensive mitigation efforts, such as updated roofing, reinforced structures, and advanced security measures, to qualify for coverage.

 2. Increased Carrier Scrutiny in High-Risk Industries